djaciel/DEX-arbitrage/README.md

 # DEX Arbitrage

+This project was created for academic purposes.
+It is far from being profitable.

 1. Get pairs list from dexscreener
   - Use inspect and grab the pair addresses from the html code
   - Save it on ./data/network/pairs.ts